• Skip to main content

 • Stock - use homemade stock if available.
 I usually just use chicken bouillon (low in sodium) diluted in hot water.
 You can also beef stock if preferred.

-• Flour - is what we need to make the soup creamy.
+• Flour – is what we need to make the soup creamy.
 You can substitute it with cornstarch if preferred.
-I recommend 2-3 tablespoons of cornstarch mixed with 3 tablespoons water.
-Combine together to make a slurry then pour to the boiling soup.
+I recommend 2-3 tablespoons of cornstarch mixed with 3 tablespoons of water.
+Combine to make a slurry then pour into the boiling soup.

-• Milk or Cream - I used evaporated milk.
+• Milk or Cream – I used evaporated milk.
 This makes the soup richer and silkier.
-You can skip this if you prefer a lighter clear soup.
+You can skip this if you prefer a lighter clearer soup.

 soup for cold days and winter